-Emily grew up in Westport, Connecticut, driven by a curiosity about what makes life meaningful and how people thrive.
-That pursuit led her to earn a Master’s in Industrial Psychology by 23, and eventually to Los Angeles, where she managed the careers of artists and musicians while working alongside a prominent entrepreneur and exploring balance through yoga and wellness.
+Emily grew up in Westport, Connecticut, with a curiosity about what makes life meaningful and how people thrive.
+That pursuit led her to earn a Master’s in Industrial Psychology, and then to Los Angeles, where she managed the careers of artists and musicians while working alongside an entrepreneur and exploring balance through yoga and wellness.

-Back in New York City — a place that had always felt like home — she discovered Vedic Meditation, a practice that seemed both natural and deeply familiar.
-Experiencing a meaningful shift in her life revealed something important: wellbeing could arise from within, without effort or strain.
-What began as a personal ritual soon became a calling.
-She entered a long-term mentorship with Thom Knoles, the world’s pre-eminent Vedic Meditation master, and in 2018 journeyed with him to the Himalayas.
-There, her training followed the same tradition through which Thom was instructed by his teacher, Maharishi Mahesh Yogi — the great sage who brought meditation to the West in the 1960s and guided cultural icons such as the Beatles.
+Back in New York City — a place that had always been like home — she discovered Vedic Meditation.
+What began as a personal practice soon became something she felt was worthy of sharing.
+She entered a long-term mentorship with her teacher, Thom Knoles, and in 2018 journeyed with him to the Himalayas.
+There, her training to become a teacher followed the same tradition through which Thom was instructed by his teacher, Maharishi Mahesh Yogi — the great sage who brought meditation to the West in the 1960s.

 Since then, Emily has taught students around the world.
 In her first four years of teaching, she lived nomadically, traveling through seven countries to bring Vedic Meditation to communities without a local teacher.
 Being immersed in new cultures expanded her perspective, and sharing a practice she found so valuable made her work feel deeply purposeful.
 She later co-founded a nonprofit bringing meditation into conflict zones, including two months of teaching in the Middle East during wartime — strengthening her belief that inner peace ripples outward into collective peace.

-She now lives in Hudson, New York, inspired by the land and value of community, and she is dedicated to sharing Vedic Meditation in a way that is practical, approachable, and genuinely life-enhancing.
+She now lives in Hudson, New York, while continuing to travel worldwide.
+Emily is dedicated to sharing Vedic Meditation in a way that is practical, approachable, and life-enhancing.

 years teaching Vedic Meditation globally